Planning for Blended or Remote Learning

 g.
 A description of the professional development activities that will be offered to teachers.

 Additionally, ORC 3314.08(H)(2) requires community schools to document non-classroom learning opportunities for the portion of time the student is not in the school building.
-Community schools interested in implementing a blended learning model should consult the latest FTE Manual for assistance in documenting non-classroom learning opportunities.
+Community schools interested in implementing a blended education delivery model should consult the latest FTE Manual for assistance in documenting non-classroom learning opportunities.

-For non-community schools wishing to implement a blended learning model, the local board of education or school governing body must adopt policies and procedures that address each of the following requirements as specified in Ohio Administrative Code 3301-35-03:
+For non-community schools wishing to implement a blended education delivery model, the local board of education or school governing body must adopt policies and procedures that address each of the following requirements as specified in Ohio Administrative Code 3301-35-03:

-- Means of personalization of student-centered learning models to meet the needs of each student.
+- Means of personalization of student-centered education delivery models to meet the needs of each student.